 During the 1950’s he began to make the transition from radio to television where he wrote a number of series episodes and one-off shows for the BBC.
 These included: The Howerd Crowd (1952), Frankie Howerd’s Korean Party, Nuts in May and The Frankie Howerd Show, as well as The Big Man (1954) starring Fred Emney and Edwin Styles.

-It was around this time that Sykes stepped in front of the camera, making his first screen appearance at this time in the army film comedy Orders Are Orders (1954), which also featured Sid James, Tony Hancock, Peter Sellers, Bill Fraser and Donald Pleasence.
+It was around the mid 1950’s that Sykes made his first on screen appearance in the army film comedy: Orders Are Orders (1954), which also featured Sid James, Tony Hancock, Peter Sellers, Bill Fraser and Donald Pleasence.

 Around 1953 Eric Sykes was part of a writing team consisting of himself, Spike Milligan, Ray Galton and Alan Simpson, they called themselves Associated London Scripts (ALS).
 This partnership lasted for over ten years before it ended in 1967.